 Heritage on the Marina is proud to be one of San Francisco’s premier retirement communities.
 It is a non-profit organization owned and operated by the San Francisco Ladies’ Protection and Relief Society, one of California’s first philanthropic organizations, established in 1853.

 The mission of the San Francisco Ladies’ Protection and Relief Society is to be an innovative, charitable model for serving the needs of seniors, and to utilize its resources and expertise to serve the San Francisco community.

 Marked the organization’s formation “to render Protection and Assistance to strangers, to sick and dependent Women and Children”.
 For the first three years the Society focused on boarding women in benefactor’s homes, while also operating an employment agency to give women jobs and wages

-Established their first dedicated care home at 2nd and Tehama streets.
+Established their first dedicated care home on Franklin between Geary & Post.
 Image courtesy of Western Neighborhoods Project / OpenSFHistory.org

 The government mandated foster care as the preferred choice for children, and the “Ark” closed down.
 The need to care for San Francisco’s elderly women was now more pressing than ever.